gafernandez25/sport-teams/README.md

 ### Disclaimers:

-> As this is a DEMO repository I take the liberty to expose credentials inside some commited files.
+> As this is a DEMO repository I took the liberty to expose credentials inside some commited files.

 > Some sensitive values inside .env file, docker compose file, etc. should be store in secrets places ideally outside
 > this environment, e.g. AWS secrets.